vomlehn/telenex/docs/design.rst

 Global Control and Status
 -------------------------
-Init            Go through initialization and bring up all static DHUs Shutdown        Disconnect all static and dynamic DHUs Map             Send a vector of DHU statues: inactive static, active static,
+:Init:              Go through initialization and bring up all static DHUs

+:Shutdown:          Disconnect all static and dynamic DHUs

+:Map:               Send a vector of DHU statues: inactive static, active
-                active dynamic
+                    static, active dynamic

 Per-DHU Control and Status
 --------------------------
-StartStatic S   Start static DHU S. Configuration data included.
-S is a value
+:StartStatic S:     Start static DHU S. Configuration data included.
+S is a
-                from 1 to n, where n is the number of static DHUs.
+                    value from 1 to n, where n is the number of static DHUs.

-StopStatic S    Stop static DHU S. This must be between 1 and n.
+:StopStatic S:      Stop static DHU S. This must be between 1 and n.

-StartDynamic D  Start dynamic DHU D. Configuration data included.
+:StartDynamic D:    Start dynamic DHU D. Configuration data included.
 A DHU
                     identifer D is supplied in the command.
 It must not be in use and be >n.

-StopDynamic D   Stop dynamic DHU D, where D is >n and is in use.
+:StopDynamic D:     Stop dynamic DHU D, where D is >n and is in use.

-StatusDHU I     Return status for DHU I. Information returned
+:StatusDHU I:       Return status for DHU I. Information returned:

+* Total number of bytes read

-                Total number of bytes read and the number written Total number of I/O reads and I/O writes
+* Total number of bytes written

+* Total number of I/O reads

+* Total number of I/O writes